-Colin Kroll Dead, HQ Trivia Founder, Passed Away From Reported Drug Overdose
+Colin Kroll Dead: HQ Trivia Founder Passed Away From Reported Drug Overdose

 Kroll, together with fellow Vine founding father Rus Yusupov, then went on to start HQ Trivia, launching the mobile game show app of the same name in August 2017.
 Typically, games have a total prize pot of $2,500 or $5,000 and require players to correctly answer 12 trivia questions of increasing difficulty in real-time in order to share in the prize money.

-As noted by TMZ and Recode, HQ had been undergoing some turmoil as a company in recent months, owing to a combination of a declining audience and organizational changes, which included Kroll’s appointment as CEO in August 2018.
-After drawing over 1 million players per HQ Trivia session during the peak of the mobile app’s popularity, weekday games in the second half of 2018 were regularly drawing only 200,000 to 400,000 viewers.
-According to Recode, Sunday night games, which have a prize pot of $25,000, were getting slightly larger audiences at the time of its report, though still far removed from those posted when the app was a viral hit.
+As noted by TMZ and Recode, HQ had been undergoing some turmoil as a company in recent months, owing to a combination of a declining audience and organizational changes, which included Kroll’s appointment as CEO in August of this year.
+After drawing over 1 million players per HQ Trivia session during the peak of the mobile app’s popularity, weekday games were only attracting 200,000 to 400,000 viewers at the time of Recode’s report.
+Sunday night games, which have a prize pot of $25,000, were getting slightly larger audiences, though still far removed from those posted when the app was a viral hit.

+JUST IN: Vine, HQ Trivia co-founder Colin Kroll reportedly dead at 35 https://t.co/UOaW7HZJb6 pic.twitter.com/qvXaprH7NP

 As for Kroll, the late executive was reportedly promoted to CEO despite complaints from an HQ employee that accused him of having an “aggressive” management style.
 While the nature of Kroll’s alleged behavior was not sexual, Recode’s sources noted that the complaint was taken seriously enough to be escalated to HQ’s board of directors.